-- Must be receiving aspirin concomitantly - Must be requesting treatment within the first 10 days of illness - If greater than 10 days after illness onset, persistent signs of inflammation (e.g., persistent fever without explanation, elevated ESR or CRP, coronary artery aneurysms) - Approve for 1 dose - First reauthorization is granted (approval of only 1 dose) based upon documentation showing the member failed to respond - Additional authorizations for treatment are made on a case-by-case basis, are subject to the above criteria, and require chart documentation describing the previous response and clinical rationale for re-treatment. - DOSING NOTE: Clinical guidelines recommend 2 grams/kg
+- Prescribed by or in consultation with a pediatric cardiologist or infectious disease physician - Must be receiving aspirin concomitantly - Must be requesting treatment within the first 10 days of illness - If greater than 10 days after illness onset, persistent signs of inflammation (e.g., persistent fever without explanation, elevated ESR or CRP, coronary artery aneurysms) - Approve for 1 dose - Approval will be based off of FDA approved indication with specific associated IG products.
+Please refer to the table above. - DOSING NOTE: Clinical guidelines recommend 2 grams/kg